Home Economics (TV series): Development

 On October 25, 2018, it was announced that Fox had put the project in development with a script commitment and a penalty attached.
 On February 13, 2020, ABC gave the production a pilot order.
 The pilot was written by Michael Colton and John Aboud.
 On December 8, 2020, ABC picked up Home Economics to series.
 It was created by Colton and Aboud, who are expected to executive produce alongside Topher Grace, Eric Tannenbaum, and Kim Tannenbaum.
 On May 14, 2021, ABC renewed the series for a second season.
 On October 26, 2021, the second season received a back-order of nine episodes.
 On May 13, 2022, ABC renewed the series for a third season.
+On September 29, 2023, ABC canceled the series after three seasons.

 Casting

 On February 14, 2020, Grace was cast to headline Home Economics.
 On July 16, 2020, Caitlin McGee, Karla Souza, and Sasheer Zamata joined the main cast.
 Upon the series order announcement, Jimmy Tatro, Shiloh Bearman, Jordyn Starr Curet, Chloe Jo Rountree, and JeCobi Swain were cast in undisclosed starring roles.
 Nicole Byer plays Tom's editor Amanda in the season's final episode.
 After the finale, star Topher Grace expressed excitement that the character might return in the second season in a more prominent role.
 On August 26, 2021, it was reported that Danica McKellar was cast to guest star in an episode that aired on October 13, 2021.